 There is data from YouGov polls showing that the most efficient places to work and live are the places where employers are open to negotiating flexible office hours.
 Countless studies reveal the negative impact of long hours and overworking on productivity levels, and the new workforce recognises the benefits of a more fluid approach.

 Millennials seek greater autonomy and flexibility within their job roles than their predecessors.
 This means that organisations must re-evaluate their talent approach to attract this generation.
 The option for remote work has revolutionised the workforce, allowing employees to enjoy the benefits of professional, personal and social life like never before.

-Since a young age, we have all been asked, “What do you want to be when you grow up?”.
-Traditionally answers have always been a single occupation, often what we regard to be our dream job.
-Nowadays, newer generation have the highest percentage of job-hopping than any other.
-Going from job to job, company to company is now becoming a norm with millennials.
-This group has an increasing incentive to take up a better offer once one comes their way.
+Since we could just about walk, we've been asked, “What do you want to be when you grow up?”.
+Traditionally, answers have been a single occupation, often what we regard as our dream job.
+Nowadays, millennials have the highest percentage of job-hoppers than any other generation.
+Transitioning between roles and organisations is quickly becoming the norm as people search for the perfect opportunity.

 Once a better offer comes your way... would you be happy to take it?